Mat Kilau (film): Controversy

-The film attracted controversy for its depiction of Malays as heroes, and characters of other races including Chinese and Indians as villains.
+Ties to far-right group

+The film attracted controversies due to revelations of its funding and links to key people from ultra-conservative group Malaysian Muslim Solidarity (producer Abdul Rahman Mat Dali being a former president) leading to scrutiny over the possible intention of the film as a whole to propagate ethnonationalism by depicting of Malays as flawless heroes whilst portraying Chinese, Javanese and Indian characters as outright villains.
 Sikh groups criticised the film and accused the film of depicting non-Muslims as villains, and suggested that the film could generate religious or racial tensions.
-In Free Malaysia Today, Kua Kia Soong criticised the film, describing it as exemplifying Malay nationalism and depicting numerous ethnic stereotypes.
+In Free Malaysia Today, Kua Kia Soong criticised the film, describing it as exemplifying Malay ethnonationalism and depicting numerous ethnic stereotypes.

+Malaysian political science scholar Azmil Tayeb had written an article elaborating the connection of the Solidarity's ideology and its main figures with the film's production for the ISEAS – Yusof Ishak Institute journal Fulcrum, but he however was later forced to withdraw the piece after subsequent harassment by Malaysian far right groups.

 Sequel

-In July 2022, it was announced the script for a sequel had already been written, and a storyline was ready for a proposed spin-off film.
+In July 2022, it was announced that the script for a sequel had already been written, and a storyline was ready for a proposed spin-off film.

+A sequel/spin-off, Pendekar Awang: Darah Indera Gajah (English: Warrior Awang and Master Tok Gajah), was released in Malaysia on 11 January 2024.
+The film follows the exploits of Mat Kilau's allies Awang and Tok Gajah but does not feature Mat Kilau himself; however the film will also serve as a prequel to Mat Kilau 2.